Armel Beaufils: War memorials

 Brittany lost some 240,000 men killed in the 1914-1918 war and every family and every commune was touched by that war and as was the case throughout France there was a hunger to mark these losses with some form of memorial.
-Those left behind felt it a duty to honour those lost in some tangible form and in November 1919 the association "La Bretagne artistique" sent a circular to all Breton Hotel de ville promising their cooperation in creating sculptural decoration for the memorials erected.
+Those left behind felt it a duty to honour those lost in some tangible form.
+In November 1919 the association "La Bretagne artistique" sent a circular to all Breton Hotel de ville promising their cooperation in creating sculptural decoration for the erected memorials.

 Monument celebrating the liberation of Saint-Briac-sur-Mer in 1944

 Armel-Beaufils decorates the memorial with a bronze medallion of a helmeted "GI" in profile.
 The liberation of Saint-Briac-sur-Mer by the Americans in August 1944 is celebrated.